No arbitrage and multiplicative special semimartingales: The main results and their consequences

-\item[(iv)] There exists an ELMD $Z$ for $\bbs$ which is a multiplicative special semimartingale such that the local martingale part is a true martingale, and the finite variation part and its inverse are bounded.
+\item[(v)] There exists an ELMD $Z$ for $\bbs$ which is a multiplicative special semimartingale such that the local martingale part is a true martingale, and the finite variation part and its inverse are bounded. \end{enumerate} If the previous conditions are fulfilled, then the savings accounts $B$ in (i)--(iv) can be chosen to be equal, and in (v) we can choose an ELMD $Z$ for $\bbs$ with multiplicative decomposition $Z = D B^{-1}$ with this savings account $B$.
+Furthermore $\calp_{\sfi,0}^{\adm}(\bbs \cup \{ B \})$ satisfies NA, and $\calp_{\sfi,1}^{\adm}(\bbs \cup \{ B \})$ satisfies NA$_1$, NAA$_1$ and NUPBR. \end{theorem}